the-web3/the-web3.github.io/docs/Documents/whitepaper.md

 Go, Rust, Python, Java - allow different languages for more inclusion.
 Modular microservices, gRPC internally, unified data layer for frontends.

-## Eniac x DAO
+## Savour Community DAO

-Why we need a Eniac xDAO:
+Why we need a Savour CommunityDAO:

 Open source for community participation, not just us.
 Rally help from the community.
 Everyone owns the project.

-If successful, Eniac xDAO can operate commercially independently.
+If successful, Savour CommunityDAO can operate commercially independently.

-## Eniac x Wallet Team
+## Savour Community Wallet Team

 A decentralized team.
 Anyone can participate.
 No fixed members.
 We are the initiators and core team.
-Beyond assigned tasks, community members can pick a module to work on and get Eniac x token/NFT rewards upon completion.
+Beyond assigned tasks, community members can pick a module to work on and get Savour Community token/NFT rewards upon completion.

-## Eniac x Wallet Vision
+## Savour Community Wallet Vision

 Build a decentralized Web3 world and promote crypto native culture.

 ## Github Org

-https://github.com/Eniac xDao (closed source for now until fully complete)
+https://github.com/Savour CommunityDao (closed source for now until fully complete)

 This whitepaper will be updated continuously.